daattali/beautiful-jekyll/README.md

 ## Features

-### Mobile-first

-**Beautiful Jekyll** is designed to look great on both large-screen and small-screen (mobile) devices.
-Load up your site on your phone or your gigantic iMac, and the site will work well on both, though it will look slightly different.
+- **Mobile-first**: Designed to look great on both large-screen and small-screen (mobile) devices.

-### Highly customizable

-Many personalization settings in `_config.yml`, such as setting your name and site's description, changing the background colour/image, setting your avatar to add a little image in the navigation bar, and many more.
+- **Highly customizable**: Many personalization settings such as changing the background colour/image, adding a logo.

-### Two-level navigation menu

-If you have too many pages and your menu is getting cluttered, **Beautiful Jekyll** allows you to separate your menu into two levels for  better page organization.
+- **Two-level navigation menu**: If you have many pages and your menu is getting cluttered, separate your menu into two levels.
+- **Flexible usage**: Install Beautiful Jekyll directly from GitHub or using a Ruby gem - choose the right [development method](#build-your-website-in-3-steps) for you.
+- **Battle-tested**:  By using Beautiful Jekyll, you'll be joining tens of thousands of users who used this theme since 2015.

-### Links to your social media

-You can easily add links to your email, phone, and all your social media accounts in the footer of every page.
-You can show as much or as little information as you want.
+- **Links to your social media**: You can easily add links to any of your social media accounts in the footer of every page.

-### Adding Google Analytics to track page views

-Beautiful Jekyll lets you easily add Google Analytics to all your pages.
-This will let you track all sorts of information about visits to your website, such as how many times each page is viewed and where (geographically) your users come from.
-To add Google Analytics, simply sign up to [Google Analytics](https://www.google.com/analytics/) to obtain your Google Tracking ID, and add this tracking ID to the `google_analytics` parameter in `_config.yml`.
+- **Comments support**: Add comments to any page using one of the supported commenting platforms: [Disqus](https://disqus.com/), [Facebook](https://developers.facebook.com/docs/plugins/comments), [Utterances](https://utteranc.es/), or [Staticman](https://staticman.net).

-### Sharing blog posts on social media

-By default, all blog posts will have buttons at the bottom of the post to allow people to share the current page on Twitter/Facebook/LinkedIn.
-You can choose to enable/disable specific social media websites in the `_config.yml` file.
-You can also turn off the social media buttons on specific blog posts using `social-share: false` in the YAML front matter.
+- **Sharing blog posts on social media**: By default, all blog posts have buttons to allow people to share on Twitter/Facebook/LinkedIn.

-### Advanced features (including how to use a custom URL address for your site)
+- **Tags**: Any blog post can be tagged with keywords, and an index page showing all the tags is automatically generated.
+- **Tracking analytics**: Easily integrate Google Analytics, or other analytics platforms, to track visits to your website.
+- **Photos support**: Any page can have a cover photo around its title, and any blog post can have an associated image.

-I wrote [a blog post](https://deanattali.com/2015/03/12/beautiful-jekyll-how-to-build-a-site-in-minutes/) describing some more advanced features that I used in my website that are applicable to any Jekyll site.
-It describes how I used a custom URL for my site (deanattali.com instead of daattali.github.io), how to add a Google-powered search into your site, and provides a few more details about having an RSS feed.
+- **More advanced features**: I wrote [a blog post](https://deanattali.com/2015/03/12/beautiful-jekyll-how-to-build-a-site-in-minutes/) describing some more advanced features that I used in my website that can be used in any beautiful-jekyll site.

-### Allowing users to leave comments

-If you want to enable comments on your site, Beautiful Jekyll supports several different commenting platforms you can choose from: [Disqus](https://disqus.com/), [Facebook](https://developers.facebook.com/docs/plugins/comments), [Utterances](https://utteranc.es/), and [Staticman](https://staticman.net).
-If any of these are set in the configuration file, then all blog posts will have comments turned on by default.
-To turn off comments on a particular blog post, add `comments: false` to the YAML front matter.
-If you want to add comments on the bottom of a non-blog page, add `comments: true` to the YAML front matter.

-#### Disqus comments

-To use Disqus, simply sign up to [Disqus](https://disqus.com/) and add your Disqus shortname to the `disqus` parameter in the `_config.yml` file.

-#### Facebook comments

-To use Facebook comments, create a Facebook app using [Facebook developers](https://developers.facebook.com/docs/apps/register), and add the Facebook App ID to the `fb_comment_id` parameter in `_config.yml`.

-#### Utterances comments

-To use [Utterances comments](https://utteranc.es/), follow these steps: (1) Enable Issues in your GitHub repository, (2) Install the Utterances app in your repository (go to https://github.com/apps/utterances), (3) Fill in the `repository` parameter in the utterances section of the `_config.yml` file.

-#### Staticman comments

-To use Staticman, you first need to invite `staticmanlab` as a collaborator to your repository (by going to your repository **Settings** page, navigate to the **Collaborators** tab, and add the username `staticmanlab`), and then accept the invitation by going to `https://staticman3.herokuapp.com/v3/connect/github/<username>/<repo-name>`.
-Lastly, fill in the `staticman` parameters in the Staticman section of `_config.yml`.
-You may also choose a different Staticman instance other than `staticmanlab`.

-Optional: You may want to configure a webhook to prevent old inactive branches (representing approved comments) from stacking up.
-You can refer to [Staticman's documentation](https://staticman.net/docs/webhooks) for details.
-Make sure to input the **Payload URL** according to your chosen `endpoint`.
-For example, the default `endpoint` is `https://staticman3.herokuapp.com/v3/entry/github/`, so the corresponding **Payload URL** should be `https://staticman3.herokuapp.com/v1/webhook`.

 ## Supported YAML front matter parameters